bbauska/W3Cx-3of5/README.md

 Bottom of Form

-**Notice that the focus in on the second input field, thanks to the autofocus attribute.**
+<b>Notice that the focus in on the second input field, thanks to the autofocus attribute.</b>

 Extract from source code:
 ```